-NEOMA Business School becomes an Establishment of Higher Education for Commerce (EESC) from 1st January 2018.
+NEOMA Business School has been an Establishment of Higher Education for Commerce (EESC) since 1st January 2018.

 This new legal structure gives the School a new legal entity and a new Board of Directors.
 It is a major move towards its development ambitions.

 NEOMA Business School is entering a new phase of development and this change of legal structure will fully support its plans.
 The School will be better placed to respond to the increasingly stringent demands of a constantly changing environment.
 This new setting will make it possible to broaden its sources of financing and to implement a policy of dynamic investment.
 The founding shareholders are the Chambers of Commerce of Marne-en-Champagne and Rouen Métropole, the NEOMA Business School association and the NEOMA ALUMNI association.
 This new legal structure will enhance independent management.
 NEOMA Business School will continue to work in close collaboration with the ICCs as its main preferential partners.
 This does not preclude the School from later broadening the capital to other investors to reinforce its resources and support its expansion.

 Delphine MANCEAU has worked in different leadership positions in higher education management programmes, first at ESCP Europe, as Director of the Master in Management Programme and degree programmes (2005-2008) then as Director of the Corporate Division in charge of Executive Education and corporate partnerships (2011-2016), and finally as Dean of EBS European Business School, Paris (2016-2017).

 Delphine Manceau holds a PhD in Management Sciences from HEC Paris, is authorised to supervise research (“HDR”), and was Senior Fellow at Wharton School (University of Pennsylvania).
 She teaches marketing and innovation.